backstage/backstage/.changeset/tricky-melons-fold.md

 '@backstage/backend-app-api': patch
 ---

-fix: :bug: implemented a circular dependency check in the `ServiceRegistry`
+fix: :bug: implemented up front circular dependency check in the `BackendInitializer`
 fix: :bug: updated `detectCircularDependency` in `DependencyGraph` to return circular dependencies starting from the first node